BigDataWUR/AgML-CY-Bench/README.md

 For any changes or enhancements, check if a related issue already exists.
 If not, open a new issue.

 ### Make changes
 Clone the repository.
 Create a working branch to make changes.
-The branch can be named soemthing like `<username>/<short-summary-of-issue>`.
+The branch can be named something like `<username>/<short-summary-of-issue>`.

 After making necessary changes and testing them, commit your changes (add the issue number in the commit message).